SpookyCorgi/phiz/README.md

 # Update
-This project is currently not available as [mocap4face by alter](https://github.com/facemoji/mocap4face)'s sudden termination of their service.
+This project will be unavailable soon due to [mocap4face by alter](https://github.com/facemoji/mocap4face)'s sudden termination of their service.

 Working on finding an alternative solution at the moment.
 Any help is appreciated.